mvolkmann/blog/src/swift/ARKit.md

   and tap "Delete".
 - To delete the thing (what is it?) that was below the cube, use the same steps.

-To transform the scene:

-- To pan the scene, drag two fingers on the screen.
-- To rotate the scene, drag one finger on the screen.
-- To zoom the scene, pinch or spread two fingers on the screen.

 To rename a project: